Notogawa, Osaka #9-B - Japan

 Following a thorough search through their gear the party left Kobe House at 0900 hours for an unknown destination – arriving at the main railway station at 0920 and departed almost immediately on a train headed roughly north-east.

 There was a party of 74 Dutch already on the train – from Harima Camp, a short distance south of Kobe.
 The Japanese NCO in charge informed Pescod the combined parties was under the charge of the Dutch Sgt.
 Maj.
 J. Theunissen.

-The combined party was confined to one carriage resulting in 2/3 being seated and the balance uncomfortably crowded into the aisle.
+The combined party was confined to one carriage resulting in 2/3 of the men being seated and the balance uncomfortably crowded into the aisle.